-Freeman Wills Croft was born in Ireland and a railway engineer by trade.
+Freeman Wills Croft was born in Ireland and was a railway engineer by trade.
 In 1919 after a long illness he began to write, and shortly afterwards his first novel 'The Cask' was published.

 By the early 1930’s, Freeman Wills Crofts was considered one of the ‘big five’ British crime writers along with Agatha Christie, Dorothy L.Sayers and R.Austin Freeman.